hashicorp/terraform-provider-kubernetes/website/docs/r/stateful_set.html.markdown

 * `pod_management_policy` - (Optional) podManagementPolicy controls how pods are created during initial scale up, when replacing pods on nodes, or when scaling down.
 The default policy is `OrderedReady`, where pods are created in increasing order (pod-0, then pod-1, etc) and the controller will wait until each pod is ready before continuing.
 When scaling down, the pods are removed in the opposite order.
 The alternative policy is `Parallel` which will create pods in parallel to match the desired scale without waiting, and on scale down will delete all pods at once. *Changing this forces a new resource to be created.*

 * `replicas` - (Optional) The desired number of replicas of the given Template.
 These are replicas in the sense that they are instantiations of the same Template, but individual replicas also have a consistent identity.
 If unspecified, defaults to 1.
+This attribute is a string to be able to distinguish between explicit zero and not specified.

 * `revision_history_limit` - (Optional)  The maximum number of revisions that will be maintained in the StatefulSet's revision history.
 The revision history consists of all revisions not represented by a currently applied StatefulSetSpec version.
 The default value is 10. *Changing this forces a new resource to be created.*